 The shores there come in beguilingly red colours and plunge steeply down into the turquoise sea waters.
 Diving in the breath-taking underwater caves can only be delineated as a balm for the soul of every fortune hunter, armed with an aqualung.

 Tyulenovo is a brilliant spot that is almost intact by civilisation.
 Underwater scuba diving and fishing are amazing options, but perhaps the most sought after is rock climbing owing to the astonishingly picturesque crags.
 Seaside and tent aficionados can directly stretch their tents on the rocks.
+Just make sure you come prepared with your best life jackets to avoid unpleasant situations.

 Should you not be an adrenaline-thirsty junkie, don’t worry – several cosy hotels and guest houses in the nearby village will make sure to live up to your comfort.